 Welcome to Baker Orthotics & Prosthetics

 Baker Orthotics & Prosthetics has been producing custom-fabricated devices of the highest quality since 1946.
-Many advances have been made in the field since the, but the Baker philosophy of hard work and putting the patient first has not changed.
+Many advances have been made in the field of O&P, but the Baker philosophy of hard work and putting the patient first has not changed.
 We believe in embracing the newest technology and latest innovations to provide the best results for each of our patients.